ImageCAS: A Large-Scale Dataset and Benchmark for Coronary Artery Segmentation based on Computed Tomography Angiography Images: Benchmark

 In patch segmentation, the main problem is how to precisely obtain the relevant patches which contains coronary arteries.
 If we simply use sliding window to generate patches, all the patches including the ones that contain other small vessels or vessel-like anatomies will be processed.
 In this way, the segmentation network needs to consider both the target regions and the non-target regions, which introduces much difficulty into the segmentation task.
 To solve this problem, we adopt another network to roughly obtain the overall target region.
 Note that the result in the coarse segmentation step can be adopted for such purpose.
 However, in the prior experiments we find that this can lead to a number of problems, such as interrupted vessels.
 Thus, we introduce another sub-step, \textit{dilated vessel segmentation} to extract a rough mask of the coronary artery using 3D U-net.
 Then, the output is dilated, and the vessels become much thicker and less likely to be interrupted.
 To make the vessels even thicker, the following weighted similarity coefficient loss function \cite{sudre2017generalised} is used:

 where $\phi(X)$ is the segmentation network, $\hat{Y_{d}}$ is the output, $s$ is the smoothing factor, and $\alpha$ is the class weight ($\alpha \in (0,1)$).
 In order to make the segmentation results to cover most of target regions, $\alpha$ is set to 0.01.
 Thus, the network is biased to obtain oversized vessels in the output.
 In the network training, $\hat{Y_{d}}$ is obtained by dilating the coronary artery in the ground truth $Y$.
 To obtain the precise position, $\hat{Y_{d}}$ is further resized to the original size of the input image using interpolation.
+Note that during the test stage, the results from the dilated vessel segmentation network are further dilated to insure better connectivity.
 The skeleton of the vessels is extracted using a surface thinning algorithm \cite{lee1994building}.

 With the resized skeleton and the input image, we perform patch segmentation as follows: (1) Extracting the two largest connected components through connected component analysis and discarded others.
 This is due to the domain knowledge that there are usually two vessels (the left and right coronary arteries); (2) Extracting $nc$ sets of cubic patches with a skeleton point as the center and an edge length of $r$ ($nc=3$, and $r=16, 32, 64$ in Fig. \ref{fig_pipe}); (3) 3D U-net++ \cite{zhou2018unet++} is adopted to process $nc$ sets of patches, as it handles details more accurately than 3D U-net; (4) The segmented patches are then fused to obtain a segmentation image of the same size as the original input image; (5) Finally, the $nc$ segmentation images are fed to the ensemble step to get the final output.
+Note that majority voting is adopted here for the ensemble.